EA5SW/MMDVMHost/README.md

 Remote Commands work simply when TX into a determined TG or Private number as works in Nextion displays, same code numbers have hardcoded for all modes of MMDVMHost.

+To Compile:

+I made a new Makefile, to compile the OLED and Nextion code. make -f Makefile.EA5SW